 Recently, the Louisiana Second Circuit Court of Appeal addressed whether an employee can prove their unwitnessed work-related injury through their own testimony.
-The court in this case stated the rule that an employee can in fact prove, through testifying, that an unwitnessed accident took place if there is no other evidence that discredits their version, and if the testimony is corroborated by circumstances after the alleged incident, such as medical records.
+The court, in this case, stated the rule that an employee can prove, through testifying, that an unwitnessed accident took place if there is no other evidence that discredits their version and if circumstances corroborate the testimony after the alleged incident, such as medical records.
 The court also emphasized that a fact-finder is required to accept as true a witness’ uncontradicted testimony, absent circumstances that cast suspicion on the reliability of the testimony.

 Jerry Perez worked for Express Jet as an airplane mechanic for 13 years.
 While working on a “pre-cooler” unit on a plane, Mr. Perez spent much of the shift with his neck extended.
 He testified that he felt a “pop,” and his neck cramped up.
 He stopped his work because he felt pain on his left side.
 Then, he massaged his neck and shoulder and completed his shift.